zhzh258/6.824-Lab1-MapReduce/Readme.md

 2. `/main/output/mr/mr-output-Y` - The output of the Y-th Reduce()

-## Concurrency (It's designed for multiple workers.
-But currently it works with single worker)
+## Concurrency (This version works with multiple workers!
+See my-test.sh)
 ### Data Struct Explained
 1. `c.MapState.Tasks[i].Attempt`
 - How many times (any) worker has fetched task i and tried to solve it.